Understanding Persuasion in Long-Running Agents: Methodology

-\emph{On-the-fly persuasion} exposes the agent to persuasive content through multi-turn interaction before task execution, such that any adopted belief must be inferred from prior conversational context.
+\paragraphb{On-the-fly persuasion} exposes the agent to persuasive content through multi-turn interaction before task execution, such that any adopted belief must be inferred from prior conversational context.

-\paragraphb{Initial Probing.} The agent is first asked to state its stance on a controversial topic, establishing its initial position.
+\textit{Step 1.
+Initial Probing.} The agent is first asked to state its stance on a controversial topic, recording the position it naturally expresses before any injection.
+We later compare this response to the post-persuasion stance to determine whether the agent is persuaded.

-\paragraphb{Content Injection.} To control for prompt structure, we introduce no additional content (C0), a neutral non-persuasive prompt (C1), or a persuasive claim supporting the stance opposite to the agent’s initial position (C2).
+\textit{Step 2.
+Content Injection.} To control for prompt structure, we introduce no additional content (C0), a neutral non-persuasive prompt (C1), or a persuasive argument supporting a stance opposite to the agent’s initial position (C2).
 Neutral and persuasive injections are matched in placement and length.

-Persuasive claims implement a specific persuasion tactic (e.g., authority endorsement, logical appeal, urgency priming, evidence-based framing, or anchoring), drawn from effective techniques reported in \cite{zeng2024johnny}.
-The claims are generated by a separate LLM that serves exclusively as a writer and is never used as the task-performing agent.
-For each topic, the writer is provided with the claim, the agent’s initial stance, the target stance, and the specified tactic, and produces a single concise sentence.
-Importantly, no belief statement is reintroduced at task time; any downstream influence of persuasion can only arise from conversational state accumulated in prior turns.
+The injected arguments are generated by a separate LLM (i.e., \texttt{gpt-4.1-nano}, \texttt{Gemini-2.5-Flash}) that exclusively serves as a writer and is never used as the task-performing agent.
+Given the agent's initial stance, a target stance, and a tactic (e.g., authority endorsement, logical appeal, urgency priming, evidence-based framing, or anchoring), following effective techniques reported in \cite{zeng2024johnny}, the writer produces a tactic-specific persuasive argument.
+Importantly, the injected content is not shown again during the downstream task; any later influence must therefore come from the prior conversational state, rather than from direct reuse of the persuasive wording.

-\paragraphb{Commitment Reinforcement.} For injected conditions only (C1 and C2), the agent undergoes a commitment interaction in which it (i) states agreement or disagreement with the target stance, (ii) restates the stance in its own words, and (iii) provides one concrete consideration it would apply if the topic arose again.
+\textit{Step 3.
+Commitment Reinforcement.} For injected conditions only (C1 and C2), the agent is asked to commit to the target stance by (i) stating agreement or disagreement, (ii) restating the stance in its own words, and (iii) identifying one concrete consideration it would apply if the topic arose again.

-\paragraphb{Post-Exposure and Final Probing.} We re-probe the agent’s stance immediately after the injection and commitment steps to measure persuasion success and persistence.
+\textit{Step 4.
+Post-Exposure and Final Probing.} We re-probe the agent’s stance immediately after the injection and commitment steps to measure persuasion success and persistence.
 Successful persuasion is defined as a stance change from the initial probe to the immediate post-exposure probe that is maintained in the final probe.